-Blennies are believed to be among the most intelligent of fishes, they are relatively fearless, constantly active, and their large, upturned mouths mimic what some would describe as a “cheerful” smile.
+The Blenny fish are believed to be among the most intelligent of fishes, they are relatively fearless, constantly active, and their large, upturned mouths mimic what some would describe as a “cheerful” smile.

 The tailspot blenny gets its name from a dark spot at the base of its tail.
 A black and yellow band runs below each eye, aiding them in blending into their surroundings.

 We just love the character that comes out of these fish once they have settled into their new home.
-The soon become a pleasure to watch and dart around the tank having fun.
+They soon become a pleasure to watch and dart around the tank having fun.
 They never stray too far from their home and dart back at the first sign of danger.

 Please lets us know if you own one of these lovely saltwater fish or if you’re planning on buying one.